pikvm/pikvm/pages/Community_FAQ.md

 - Use the FING mobile app to scan your network, its free
 - Install Angry IP scanner, tools/preferences/Display results in the results list/Select Alive hosts, modify IP range, hit start
 - Using FF, navigate to https://pikvm (Depends on your network if this actually works, in most case's will work))
-  - Open web terminal and go to root, rw then nano /etc/issue
-  - add ‘IP: \4’
-  - Once you reboot, you will now see the IP in the upper left
   - The below commands will verify that your Pi on on your network
 ```
 arp -a | grep below is a list of MAC's for Raspberry Pi